Section 31 (Star Trek): Novels

-Section 31 characters and settings appear in the following novels:
+Section 31 characters appear in the following novels:

-Section 31 crossover (2001–2017)
+Section 31 crossover series

-Star Trek: Section 31 is a crossover miniseries of thematically linked novels featuring Section 31.
+Star Trek: Section 31 is a crossover miniseries that includes four thematically linked novels from each of the television series which had aired before 2001, excluding Enterprise.
 The series was relaunched in 2014 as part of the Deep Space Nine book line.

-Next Generation (2004–2019)

-The following Star Trek: The Next Generation novels include Section 31 characters:

-Enterprise (2007–2017)

-The following Star Trek: Enterprise novels include Section 31 characters:

-Typhon Pact (2010–2012)

-Star Trek: Typhon Pact crossover series continues events introduced in the Destiny series, by David Mack, and A Singular Destiny, by Keith DeCandido.

-Section 31 relaunch (2014–2017)
+Section 31 relaunch series

 Novels linked to Deep Space Nine and Next Generation relaunch book lines.
+The story continues in Collateral Damage (2019), also by David Mack.

 Graphic novels

 All comics published by IDW Publishing.

-Star Trek Online (2010–2015)
+Star Trek Online

 Star Trek Online is a massively multiplayer online role-playing game developed by Cryptic Studios.
 The game has continued to receive updates which are organized into episodes containing five to seven missions each.
 All Section 31 missions are introduced by Franklin Drake, a character created for the game.